abdulwaheed76/practices/README.md

 ## Task type FAQs
 1. Which is the most important step or task? - Answer: Writing,covering all possible and correct scenarios after understanding the requirements.
+1. Example of scenarios:
+    1. `action_expectedResult` <--- valid scenario and test case pseudo
+    1. loginWithIncorrectCred_401ErrorSent
+    1. register with existing email _ reroute to forgot password page with message
+    1. any and everything thinkable, doable, actionable, reactionable by user, system, naturally.

 ## Task / issue types
 1. **Epic** - For requirements and vision.
 This is the super main end of